ponylang/pony-tutorial/docs/pattern-matching/as.md

 In Pony, each object is an instance of a single concrete type, which is the most specific type for that object.
 But the object can also be held as part of a "wider" abstract type such as an interface, trait, or type union which the concrete type is said to be a subtype of.

-`as` (like `match`) allows a program to check the runtime type of a abstract-typed value to see whether or not the object matches a given type which is more specific.
+`as` (like `match`) allows a program to check the runtime type of an abstract-typed value to see whether or not the object matches a given type which is more specific.
 If it doesn't match the more specific type, then a runtime `error` is raised.
 For example:

 ```pony
   class Cat